donkachii/donkachii/README.md

 - 👯 I’m looking to collaborate on **Fintech Applications, E-commerce**

-- 🤝 I’m looking taking a course on **Frontend Development with ALX and Fullstack with Fullstack Open University - Helsinki**
+- 🤝 I’m taking a course on **Frontend Development with ALX and Fullstack with Fullstack Open University - Helsinki**

 - 💬 Ask me about **devloping software solutions**